sachii4488/sachii4488/README.md

 # Sachini Disanayaka

-A driven 3rd year Computer Engineering undergrad at Faculty of Engineering, University of Ruhuna, SL, with a fervent passion for Embedded Software / Systems development, IOT & Robotics.
-Proficient in Git to AWS, and an array of programming languages, I specialize in Software & Hardware both.
-Furthermore, as an innovator, I actively engaged in IEEE activities, from organizing workshops to participating in technical events and committed to leveraging technology for positive change
+A highly motivated third-year Computer Engineering undergraduate at the University of Ruhuna, passionate about solving complex problems and delivering innovative software solutions.
+Skilled in Machine Learning (ML), MERN stack, Software Development, DevOps, Networking, and Web Development.
+Adept at adapting to new technologies and thriving in collaborative, fast-paced environments.

 - **Programming Languages**:
   <br> JavaScript, Java, Python, C, C++, C#, SQL